bazel-contrib/rules_nodejs/docs/Terser.md

 Note that the `name` attribute determines what the resulting files will be called.
 So the example above will output `out.min.js` and `out.min.js.map` (since `sourcemap` defaults to `true`).
+If the input is a directory, then the output will also be a directory, named after the `name` attribute.